How Essential Oils Fight Against Withdrawal

 Best Essential Oils for Withdrawal Symptoms

 Lemon OilLemon oil is incredibly popular because it is antibacterial, astringent, and an antiseptic agent.
-This oil helps improve mental clarity and relieve any craving someone in recovery may be experiencing.
+This oil helps improve mental clarity and relieve any craving someone in recovery in Arizona may be experiencing.

 Lavender OilLavender oil easily has some of the best benefits for someone.
 Lavender is sedative, antispasmodic, anti-anxiety, anti-inflammatory, antimicrobial, antioxidant, antibacterial, anesthetic, immune-boosting, and antiviral.
 These benefits can be fantastic for a person that is trying to fight for sobriety.